 - Provide accurate information about their organization and employment opportunities

-- Advise the career services office and applicants of the type and purpose of any test that is required as part of the recruitment process and to whom the test results will be disclosed
+- Advise Career Success and applicants of the type and purpose of any test that is required as part of the recruitment process and to whom the test results will be disclosed

 - Follow the Equal Employment Opportunity laws established by the Federal and Ohio governments